Thursday, May 16, 2019

 Chateau Latour Bottle Weight Comparison by ©LeDomduVin 2019

-PS: I will try to find empty bottles of these specific bottles to weigh them with the mini-scale and take pictures to show the difference in weight between these vintages and the difference in bottle shape and heaviness, and thickness of the glass used.
+PS: I will try to find empty bottles of these specific bottles, weigh them with the mini-scale, and take pictures to show the difference in weight between these vintages and the difference in bottle shape, heaviness, and thickness of the glass used.

 Chateau Mouton Rothschild